SuhailAhmed2627/poll-booth/README.md

 - [Mongoose 🍃](https://mongoosejs.com/)
 - [Parcel 📦](https://parceljs.org/)
 - [Insomnia 🔮](https://insomnia.rest/)

+This is my first MERN stack project.
+Some duct-tape fixes are present due to lack of time to finish the task in Hackermode.
+Wrote 2,500+ lines of code, Loved the Experience of making a Full Stack project.

 ## Installation
 You must have [Node.js](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/) to run this Web App